Be sure to signup for a field trip during registration!

 Guides: Charleston SCUBA Time: 7 a.m. to 5 p.m.
 Cost: $250 Age restrictions: 18 years old Recommended equipment: You must have a Hobby Diver's License from South Carolina to collect.
 Bring proof of diver certification.
 Transportation: Included

 The Cooper and Wando rivers are well known for their plantation sites and old trade routes, which provide the avid artifact hunter with pottery, antique bottles, fossilized shark teeth and bones.
 Join Charleston SCUBA aboard the skiff Trinity on your adventure as you scour the rivers for artifacts fossils.
-Visibility is often from 2-6ft and experienced divers only are recommended to register.
+Visibility is often from 2-6ft and experienced divers only are recommended to register (must be comfortable "solo diving" and have advanced open water certification or a log to prove your experience).
 Be sure to sign up soon as space is limited.
 Your trip includes transportation to and from the hotel, lunch, snacks, water, and all SCUBA gear.

 Kayak Historic Shem Creek